“[Close relationships are] the merciless revealer, the great white searchlight turned on the darkest places of human nature.” (Katherine Anne Porter)

 In my mind, commitment is the cornerstone of marriage, in particular.
 I realize that some people think of marriage mostly as a piece of paper, something you could have in spirit without a formal ceremony.
 I’m sure there is truth to this.
 However, when I think of marriage, I think of the decision point to commit and become a family (with or without children).

 The problem this raises is that it can be difficult to be aware of a partner’s faults and defects, especially if one really wishes to be married with them.
 Again, love can be blind.
 For this reason, I think there is a lot of wisdom in involving other people in the decision to marry.
-For example, before I got married with my wife, I asked a number of people that I respected, often who had been married for some time and who knew both my wife and I, whether they thought this was a good choice, whether they noticed anything I didn’t seem to notice.
-They all thought it was a good decision.
+For example, before my wife and I were engaged, I asked a number of people that I respected, often who had been married for some time and who knew both my wife and I, whether they thought this was a good choice, whether they noticed anything I didn’t seem to notice.
+They all thought it was a good decision, but they did point out some things in me that I hadn't noticed that they predicted would cause problems (and they were right!).
 If everyone would have come back with concern, though, I was willing to rethink my leaning.
 I wonder how many divorces could be prevented if everyone did this before the wedding day.

 A final social psychological issue that often influences commitment is the perception of available alternatives.
 To some extent, this is based on perception (i.e., “what would it be like to be with X or by myself?”).
 It also is based on people around us.
 For instance, a friend of mine once reported falling in love with a work colleague because they spent so much time together working alone in close proximity.
 Sometimes, loving one’s partner involves having boundaries and not putting one’s self in situations that may lead to temptations.
 As I’ve written above, passion is very fickle, and is easy to be swept up by.

 On the other hand, marriage is difficult.
-To remind us of some of the principles I’ve outlined above, I bought for my wife a framed reminder of what marriage is all about.
+I am perfect.
+My wife is imperfect.
+When two imperfect people try to build a life together, there will be significant problems.
+That just is the way it is.
+However, to remind us of some of the principles I’ve outlined above, I bought for my wife a framed reminder of what marriage is all about on our 1st anniversary.
 It’s been in our bedroom ever since.
 I read it regularly to remind myself of what it means to have a loving marriage.

 “Marriage is. . . the promise to continue discovering and caring for one another through all the ordinary joy, pain, sorry, and peace of life. . . a cozy hour before a roaring fireplace when snow and ice fill the world outside. . . fear, anger, tears of frustration. . . a union of bodies alive with spirit in indescribable sexual pleasure, in laughter, healing, and love. . . telling the person you love most in the world that you want to spend some time alone. . . gazing with awe into the eyes of children the two of you have miraculously brought into this smiling world. . . a prayer breathed at the bedside of a child in the grip of an illness you do not understand. . . washing dirty dishes, doing laundry, trying to think for the 5,327th time what to fix for dinner, doing these things with love – love that probably does not feel warm and good – but love nonetheless. . . listening to how her day has been when all you want to do is retreat behind the newspaper. . . trying to understand his point of view and the pressures he must cope with daily. . . having faith in one another, hoping, and believing. . . loving when you feel there is no love left.
 Marriage, lived in a climate of ready forgiveness, will be alive in and vibrant, ’til death do us part.’”
 (Mitch Finley)